babar-raza/package-descriptions/aspose.cloud/activestate/Aspose.Cells Cloud SDK for Perl.md

 ## How to use the SDK

 The complete source code is available at the [GitHub repository](https://github.com/aspose-cells-cloud/aspose-cells-cloud-perl).
-You can either directly use it in your project via source code or get [Packagist distribution](https://www.cpan.org) (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/cellscloud/Available+SDKs).

 ## Prerequisites